 At Hartley Primary Academy, we follow the Early Years Foundation Stage (EYFS) and the National Curriculum for English and Mathematics in Key Stage 1 and 2.
 In addition, we adopt the principles of the Primary Years Programme (PYP) of the International Baccalaureate.

 All of our pupils are encouraged to develop as life-long learners through the attributes set out in the IB Learner Profile, which describes a broad range of human capacities and responsibilities that go beyond academic success.
-At HPA, we aim to develop learners who are:
+At HPA we aim to affect change through empowering children, giving them voice, choice and ownership of their learning.
+We will develop learners who are:

 We aim to provide exciting learning opportunities, called ‘Learning Journeys’ through the delivery of six transdisciplinary themes over the course of an academic year.
 By following a concept and inquiry-driven curriculum, our children are given the opportunity to lead their own learning: they are presented with a ‘central idea’ each term and are given the opportunity to ask questions about it, which are then turned into lines of inquiry for the children to investigate.